 Want a better way to show your employees that you care about them?
 You can have a billboard where people in the office can see everyone's birthdays.

-If you want to make employees feel better, you can cut a cake for them.
+If you want to make employees feel appreciated and better, you can cut a cake for them.
 If the budget is limited, you can have an end-of-month cake for all the birthdays in the month.